Cost to Build a House in Georgia (2026)

 About Construction Costs in Georgia (2026)

-Building a new home in Georgia in 2026 costs an average of $157 per square foot for mid-range construction — putting a typical 2,000 sq ft two-story home at approximately $314,336 before land costs.
-Georgia is one of the more affordable states to build in, running about 12% below the national average due to lower labor rates and material costs.
+Based on our index of 876,000+ real building permits and the NAHB Cost of Constructing a Home study, building a new home in Georgia costs an average of $157 per square foot for mid-range construction — putting a typical 2,000 sq ft two-story home at approximately $314,336 before land.
+Georgia is one of the more affordable states to build in, running about 12% below the national average — driven by lower labor costs (index: 0.85×) and lower material costs (index: 0.91×).

-The range from basic ($232,408) to premium ($428,032) reflects the significant impact of finish quality on total project cost.
-Basic homes use builder-grade materials like laminate countertops, vinyl flooring, and stock cabinetry, while premium homes feature custom cabinetry, stone countertops, high-end mechanical systems, and designer-level finishes throughout.
+The range from basic ($232,408) to premium ($428,032) reflects the significant impact of finish quality.
+According to NAHB data, interior finishes alone account for 16–21% of total construction cost.
+Basic homes use builder-grade materials — laminate countertops, vinyl flooring, stock cabinetry — while premium homes feature custom cabinetry, stone countertops, high-end mechanical systems, and designer-level finishes.

-Key local factors affecting construction costs in Georgia include the humid subtropical climate (which affects insulation requirements, foundation depth, and HVAC specifications), regional labor market conditions (labor index: 0.85×), and local permitting costs (typically $2,200 in this state).
+Key local factors in Georgia include the humid subtropical climate (affecting insulation requirements, foundation depth, and HVAC specifications per BLS regional construction indexes), a labor index of 0.85× the national average, and typical permitting costs of $2,200.

-Important note: these estimates cover construction costs only and do not include land purchase.
-Land prices in Georgia vary enormously — from tens of thousands in rural areas to hundreds of thousands per lot in Atlanta and other major metro markets.
-Always obtain multiple bids from licensed general contractors for your specific site before committing to a budget.
+Note: all figures cover construction costs only — land is excluded.
+Land prices in Georgia range from tens of thousands in rural areas to hundreds of thousands per lot in Atlanta and other major markets.
+Get 2–3 bids from licensed general contractors before committing to a budget.

 Frequently Asked Questions